Our motto for perfecting packaging is: well packed, arrive intact!

 - It can be confusing for our service providers who come by to collect from you.

 - It can also be confusing for depot and warehouse workers sending your parcels.

 - Parcels with Australia Post or DHL branding will be returned to the sender because they’ll be assumed to be mistakenly collected.

 We get it.
 Sometimes you just don’t have any other types of packaging available, other than those mentioned above.

 Don't worry about it too much – we recommend turning the Australia Post satchel inside out, which should help with hiding any confusing logos.

 Keep these in mind

-- Sendle does not offer compensation or cover for damaged parcels (it’s your responsibility to make sure the parcel is appropriately packed)
+- Sendle Cover does not offer compensation for damaged parcels (it’s your responsibility to make sure the parcel is appropriately packaged)

 - Want to become a labeling extraordinaire?
 We’ve got you covered!

 Now you’re ready to send from your Sendle dashboard!